tomj/Earthquakes/README.md

 # Earthquakes

-A simple to show the use of NSURLSession and MapKit.
+A simple app to show the use of NSURLSession and MapKit.

 ![iPad app screenshot](http://i.imgur.com/0TIZMDy.png =320x)